Skip to main content

 Best Rooftop Tents 2026: Overlanding & Family Camping Picks

 Rooftop tents turn your vehicle into a base camp.
-We tested 10 picks from iKamper, Yakima, Thule, and ROAM for families who overland — ranging from $1,649 entry to $4,046 premium.
+We researched 10 picks from iKamper, Yakima, Thule, and ROAM for families who overland, ranging from $1,649 entry to $4,046 premium, comparing manufacturer specs and thousands of verified owner reviews.

 iKamper Skycamp DLX Rooftop Tent